I offer a range of services: assessments & assistance for learning difficulties, behaviour, anxiety, parenting, sensitivities.

 Areas of memory and visual and auditory processing can impact on progress, poor phonological awareness can lead to poor spelling and a student not wanting to read and/or write.
 Slow writing skills and weak motor skills can also impact on progress.
-If you or your child is unhappy or concerned with school progress an assessment will clarify where the difficulties are.
+If you or your child is unhappy or concerned with school progress an assessment will clarify where the strengths difficulties are.

 An assessment can also determine (alongside the cognitive assessment) accommodations required for NZQA exams (reader/writer/laptop/extra time assistance).